simpleanalytics/docs/_docs/20_script-settings/03_overwrite-domain.md

 <noscript><img src="https://queue.simpleanalyticscdn.com/noscript.gif?hostname=example.com" alt="" referrerpolicy="no-referrer-when-downgrade" /></noscript>
 ```

-## Add used domain to your dashboard
+## Add overwriting domain to your dashboard

 Now all the visits you collect with this script are collected under the name `example.com`.
 Make sure you [add the new used domain name](https://simpleanalytics.com/websites/add) (`example.com`) to your dashboard.